-Languedoc Introduction Things to See Things to Do Holidays Wine Languedoc Life Getting There Property History Cathars Geography Weather More Info
+Languedoc Home Introduction to See to Do Holidays Langudoc Wine Languedoc Life Getting There Property History Geography Weather

 By law you must have third-party insurance for your property.
 The notaire will check that you have such insurance before the formal signing of the Acte de Vente.
-In practice this is not too traumatic, as it is common for the purchasor to take over the insurance policy from the vendor.
+In practice this is not too traumatic, as it is common for the purchaser to take over the insurance policy from the vendor.

-This insurance, like third-party motor insurance, is designed to provide a guaranteed fund against which third-parties can seek recourseif you are deemed liable for damage.
+This insurance, like third-party motor insurance, is designed to provide a guaranteed fund against which third-parties can seek recourse if you are deemed liable for damage.
 To take a simple example it will cover you if a roof tile blows off and injures your neighbour.

 There is no legal requirement to insure your property against fire, flood, storm damage or earth movement, nor the contents against theft.

 One type of property that is particularly vulnerable is the remote farmhouse used as a holiday home, especially if it has two separate access roads.
 If you own such a property you should employ a guardian.
-This can be expensive, but without it you stand a high chance of loosing your furniture, kitchen equipment, bathroom fittings, firplaces, radiators, boiler, stoves, doors, carpets, shutters, windows, locks, garden ornaments, and so on, perhaps even your roof tiles.
+This can be expensive, but without it you stand a chance of loosing your furniture, kitchen equipment, bathroom fittings, fireplaces, radiators, boiler, stoves, doors, carpets, shutters, windows, locks, garden ornaments, and so on, perhaps even your roof tiles.
+The alternative is special insurance for holiday properties.

 Back to the page on property mains services and utilities (water, drainage, electricity, gas and telephones) in the Languedoc.
 Back to: Mains Services Up a level to the main page on buying property in the Languedoc Next page: Inheritance Law Forward to: on French inheritance law.